The Hammons School of Architecture (HSA) offers two major degrees:

 It is important that students carefully consider the ramifications of degree-path selection, since the B.S.A.S. degree will require a subsequent graduate-level accredited professional degree from another institution prior to licensure.
 Students receiving the Drury B.S.A.S. degree will not be eligible to also receive the Drury M. Arch.
 Degree, since both are considered undergraduate degrees.
 Degree-path options and selections should be discussed carefully with advisors, and students opting for the B.S.A.S. path who have particular career goals may benefit from consulting advising plans available in the office of the HSA Associate Dean.

 The required International Architecture Program experience may be met either by:

 The minimum requirements for approved programs are that the program must be at least 5 weeks in duration, and must include both ARCH 426/428 and ARCH 456/458 or equivalents.
-A student wishing to satisfy the International Architecture Program requirement with a non-Drury program must make a written proposal to the HSA International Studies Committee no later than October 15th of the year of admission to the HSA upper division.
+A student wishing to satisfy the International Architecture Program requirement with a non-Drury program must make a written proposal to the HSA International Studies Committee during the spring semester prior to admission to the HSA upper division.
 Deadlines for study-abroad applications and payment deposits will be distributed to all students during their first year.

 The required 360 hours of approved internship required for the M.Arch. degree must take place after completion of 60 hours of coursework and prior to admission to the fifth year of the program.
 This experience satisfies one of the two Engaged Learning experiences required by the Drury Core curriculum.
 Internship experience is documented through enrollment in and completion of the ARCH 461 Architecture Internship course.

 Transfer students seeking advanced placement in the studio sequence must submit a portfolio and transcripts.
 Transfer students, at the judgment of the faculty, may be admitted to the upper division on a probationary status for one semester, with subsequent full admission depending on performance.

 Architecture Program Fees